amit-mndal/amit-mndal/README.md

 - Exploring **System Design, Software and AI**.<br>
 - Currently learning **RAG, Agentic AI and Modern System architectures**.<br>
 - Interested in **C++, MERN Stack, Generative AI, Machine Learning and Computer Networks**.<br>
-- Strong believer that **Consistency, discipline and Continuous learning drive long term growth**.<br>
+- Strong believer that **Consistency, Discipline and Continuous learning drive long term growth**.<br>
 - Tech thought: “Premature optimization is the root of all evil but so is ignoring time complexity until production.”